sixpark/slate/source/index.html.md

 _Retrieve_ a client credentials (application) access token to authenticate against client credentials API endpoints.

-The endpoint accepts one parameter and a [Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) header which must adhere to the following:
+The endpoint accepts one parameter and a [Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) header which must be in the following format:

 `Authorization: Basic <Base64('client_id:client_secret')>`